About The School

 A variety of German card and table games, including Scrabble auf Deutsch, are also available for check-out.

-Lucrezia Bieler, an accomplished artist and mother of our two Swiss students, designed the school logo and beautiful t-shirts for the school that are available in children's and adult sizes at the school library checkout desk.
+Lucrezia Bieler, an accomplished Swiss artist and mother of two former students, designed the school logo and beautiful T-shirts that are available in children's and adult sizes at the school library checkout desk.